exercism/docs/mentoring/mindset.md

 During the course of the session the mentee may bring up something the mentor doesn't know.
 A mentor is not expected to present an "all-knowing" facade.
 It's perfectly fine for a mentor to express that they didn't know or had not thought of something the mentee brings up.
+Letting the mentee know that they taught you something can be one of the biggest boosts you can give.
 It's part of the cooperative learning process.

 [exercism-about]: https://exercism.org/about